Deciding on a property strategy

 - The best way on this is to have more expenses and less income.
 Note you should NEVER rent your property out far below the standard – SARS sometimes checks this with audits – and they check all your expenses as well!

 If you are really tech-savvy and have awesome Excel skills, you are able to work out some of the following:

 - Calculate the annualised return of your property by comparing the amount of money that you would need to pay out of your pocket, and including the rent and the property growth you have had, minus your expenses of course!

-- work out your ROI over the 20 year term with projected rental income and property value increases.
-Note to include other fees as well and don’t estimate rental increase of 10%, this really is rare in the property market!
+- work out your ROI over the 20-year term with projected rental income and property value increases.
+Note to include other fees as well and don’t estimate a rental increase of 10%, this really is rare in the property market!